mitsuba-renderer/drjit/docs/custom.rst

 .. cpp:function:: template <typename Custom, typename...
 Input> auto custom(const Input&... inputs)

-   This function requires a template parameter providing an implementation of the :cpp:class:`CustomOp` interface.
+   This function requires a template parameter providing an implementation of the :cpp:struct:`CustomOp` interface.
 It then runs the associated function with detached (non-AD) types and splices callback functions into the AD graph representation that are invoked during forward and reverse mode differentiation.